robdevops/finbot/README.md

 ```

 ### Caching
 Many object sources are cached for just under one day by default.
 Cache is controlled by the settings below.
-Trades IDs are stored on disk, but trades are not cached for functional reasons.
+Trades IDs are stored on disk, but trade queries generally don't result in a cache hit for functional reasons.
 ```
 cache = True
 cache_seconds = 82800